 For anyone cycling frequently on rough, hilly terrain, gears are your best friends.
 Likewise, for anyone riding on a long, rolling stretch of road, multiple gears provide a great source of speeds and resistance for your cycling journey.
-However, not everybody is totally aware of how bike gears work and how efficiently they assist you on your saddle, with a lot of people just sticking to what they know and not what’s best.
-We’re here to tell you the basic knowledge about bike gears, simple enough that anyone with no knowledge will be able to take something away from this today.
+However, not everybody is totally aware of how bike gears work and how efficiently they assist you on your saddle.
+A lot of people just stick to what they know and not what’s best.
+We’re here to tell you the basic knowledge about bike gears.
+It’s simple enough that anyone with no knowledge will be able to take something away from this today.

-First of all, it is obvious that not every bike even has different gears.
-Single-speed bikes are popular among commuters living in flat areas, where such one-speed function is enough to travel everywhere by bike.
-However, there are so many people having to commute on hilly terrain or long-distance roads regularly that the efficient use of gears on such situations is indisputable.
+First of all, it is obvious that not every bike has different gears.
+Single-speed bikes are popular among commuters living in flat areas, where such one-speed function is enough to cycle everywhere.
+On the other hand, there are so many people having to commute on hilly terrain or long-distance roads regularly.
+In this case, the efficient use of gears on such situations is indisputable.

 What are bike gears?

 Simply, you can think of gears as the same thing as ‘speed’.
 Actually, bike brands including ourselves have been using the word ‘speed’ instead of ‘gear’ in the products’ names.
 For example, a Ladies Classic bike with 7 gears is called ‘Ladies Classic 7-speed’.
-The higher the gear number is, the higher resistance on the cogs, meaning that cycling in a higher gear is a lot more difficult (with higher resistance) than a lower gear.
+The higher the gear number is, the higher resistance on the cogs.
+It means that cycling in a higher gear is muc more difficult (with higher resistance) than in a lower gear.
 Cyclists ‘shift’ gears to change from one gear to another.
 You ‘downshift’ to go to the lower speed and ‘upshift’ to the higher.